 Iron Wolf Ranch and Distillery is located at 101 CR 409 in Spicewood.
 It’s free to play.
 Call (512) 970-3203.

-- Hill Country Fellowship Disc Golf Course, 200 Houston Clinton Drive in Burnet — The 18-hole course is open seven days a week from sunup to sundown except during church services.
+Hill Country Fellowship Disc Golf Course, 200 Houston Clinton Drive in Burnet — The 18-hole course is open seven days a week from sunrise to sunset except during church services.
 Call 512-756-8796.